 Biography

 Corrie Chiswell was born in Edinburgh, Scotland in 1963.
-Her family is originally from the Western Isles but she spent most of her early years in the Scottish Borders and Central Highlands.
-She studied art at Fettes College where she was taught by the Scottish painter John Brown RSA, and won ‘The Andrew Campell Memorial Prize for Art’.
-She accepted a place at Exeter College Oxford in 1981 and graduated with a Batchelor of Fine Art, specialising in painting, from The Ruskin School of Drawing.
-She left Oxford in 1985 and traveled extensively, living and working from her studios in Australia and America until 1995, when she returned to the United Kingdom.
-In both countries she painted murals in public and private buildings, while creating smaller works on canvas.
+Her family are originally from the Western Isles but she spent most of her early years in the Borders and Central Highlands.
+She studied art at Fettes College where she won ‘The Andrew Campell Memorial Prize for Art’, and was taught by the Scottish painter John Brown RSA, before going up to Oxford.
+There she completed a degree in fine art, specializing in painting, at the Ruskin School of Drawing and Fine Art.
+On completion of her degree in 1985 she traveled extensively, living and working from her studios in Australia and America until 1995 when she returned to the United Kingdom.
+In both countries she painted murals in public and private buildings, while creating smaller works from her studios.
 She moved to Wales in 1996 and now works from her studio in Cardiff.